Worst Sports Injuries

 Famous words: "I'm the only one that was given the opportunity to do it." — Woodson on becoming the first player to return from reconstructive knee surgery in the same season

 Bottom line: Before Jerry Rice did it in 1997, Rod Woodson became the first player to have reconstructive knee surgery in a season and then return to play later that same season.

-Everything fell into place, and the Steelers did make it to the Super Bowl, which was 21 weeks after Woodson’s injury.
+But everything fell into place, and the Steelers did make it to the Super Bowl, which was 21 weeks after Woodson’s injury.
 He was limited to playing in the nickel defense, but Woodson suited up for Super Bowl XXX and played 12 snaps, including a pass deflection while covering Michael Irvin.